Adyto23/Final-Project/README.md

 **Evaluation**

-The accuracy of the model was evaluated using mean absolute error (MAE) and mean squared error (MSE) metrics on a held-out test set.
+The accuracy of the model was evaluated using  mean squared error (MSE) metrics on a held-out test set.
 The resulting MAE was X and the resulting MSE was Y.

+The Mean Squared Error (MSE) of a model is a measure of how well it fits the data, calculated as the average of the squared differences between the predicted values and the actual values.
+An MSE of 485.17 indicates that, on average, the model's predictions are off by the square root of 485.17, or approximately 22 units.

 ## Model-
 The model was trained using Jupiter/Python notebook in this repository.
 Model accuracy results are provided below..